 At a minimum, a landscape contains these components:

-•An individual, isolated Microsoft SQL Service Manager Application Database (called HEATSM) in each tenant (each tenant instance has its own database, but not its own database instance).
+•An individual, isolated Microsoft SQL Neurons for ITSM Application Database (called HEATSM) in each tenant (each tenant instance has its own database, but not its own database instance).

-•A central Service Manager Configuration Database (called ConfigDB) containing information about all tenant instances in the landscape.
+•A central Neurons for ITSM Configuration Database (called ConfigDB) containing information about all tenant instances in the landscape.

-•A shared pool of Service Manager Application Servers for all instances in the landscape.
+•A shared pool of Neurons for ITSM Application Servers for all instances in the landscape.

-•A shared database cluster for the Service Manager Configuration and Service Manager Application databases.
+•A shared database cluster for the Neurons for ITSM Configuration and Neurons for ITSM Application databases.

 •A shared pool of workflow servers used by all instances in the landscape.